Noveum/NovaEval/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+NovaEval is actively seeking contributors to help build a robust AI evaluation framework.
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed guidelines.

+### 🎯 Priority Contribution Areas

+As mentioned in the [We Need Your Help](#-we-need-your-help) section, we're particularly looking for help with:

+1. **Unit Tests** - Expand test coverage beyond the current 23%
+2. **Examples** - Real-world evaluation scenarios and use cases
+3. **Guides & Notebooks** - Interactive evaluation tutorials
+4. **Documentation** - API docs, user guides, and tutorials
+5. **RAG Metrics** - Specialized metrics for retrieval-augmented generation
+6. **Agent Evaluation** - Frameworks for multi-turn and agent-based evaluations

 ### Development Setup